Grantor Tools & Tips

 - Grants.gov Presentation Request Form- If you would like to request brochures or a complimentary Grants.gov presentation on the Find and Apply process, please fill out this form and submit it to firstname.lastname@example.org.

 How to Register Grantors on Grants.gov

-This video explains how federal grant-making agencies can affiliate newly registered Grants.gov users.
+This video explains how federal grant-making agencies can affiliate (as part of the agency) newly registered Grants.gov users.
 Click here to learn more about grantor registration.

 How to Ensure a Smooth Application Submission Process